Who can create shared channels?

 Message editing and deletion settings for your workspace or Enterprise Grid org will apply to shared channels too.
 For example, workspace admins can delete messages sent by members of their workspace but not those sent by a member of an external organisation.

 Can I verify how an outside member accesses a shared channel?

-As with external email, you cannot currently verify that a member outside your organization is accessing the shared channel from a secure device, behind a corporate firewall or VPN, or via single sign-on (SSO).
-Please work with the organization you’re sharing with to determine how their users access Slack.
+As with external email, you cannot currently verify that a member outside your organisation is accessing the shared channel from a secure device, behind a corporate firewall or VPN or via single sign-on (SSO).
+Please speak to the organisation you’re sharing with to determine how their users access Slack.

 Security and compliance overview

-As with regular channels, on the Standard and Plus plans, workspace owners and admins can use Standard Export to export content from public shared channels.
-On the Plus plan, workspace owners can use Corporate Export to export content from public and private shared channels and all the related direct messages shared across two workspaces.
+On the Standard and Plus subscriptions, workspace owners and admins can use Standard Export to export content from public shared channels as with regular channels.
+On the Plus subscription, workspace owners can use Corporate Export to export content from public and private shared channels and all the related direct messages shared across two workspaces.

 Message and file retention